Pometry/Raphtory/docs/source/Deployment/baremetalsingle.md

 When the graph is deployed in the same machine using the default Raphtory configuration you can omit these configuration parameters which is why they are not in the `LOTRClient`.
 However, in all instances we need to set the deployment ID.
 ```

 ## Distributed

-Raphtory can be deployed as a set of multiple services in order to better take advantage of distributed resources, and flexibly scale horizontally its functionality.
-In order to show how this setup works, we will go over a base distributed scenario.
+In all prior parts of this tutorial we have been discussing Raphtory running as a singular process on one machine.
+However, Raphtory can be deployed as a set of multiple services in order to better take advantage of distributed resources, and flexibly scale its functionality horizontally.
+In order to show how this works, we will go over a base distributed scenario.

-In our previous examples, we have been running Raphtory via the `RaphtoryGraph`
-instance.
-This is used for local and single machine development, as the `RaphtoryGraph` instance initiates all the necessary components.
+In our previous examples, we have been running Raphtory via the {scaladoc}`com.raphtory.Raphtory` object.
+This is used for local and single machine development, as `.load()` and `.stream()` initiate all the necessary components.
 This, of course, does not provide you with granular control over the system.
 For example, you may feel that the spout requires much less RAM than the graph builder or partition manager.
 You may also want to run the client across a cluster, whereby each machine runs a different component, which aids with scaling to larger datasets and analytical tasks.

-For these reasons, you can run your programs as `RaphtoryService`(s) instead.
-The service file gives the user more granular control over each individual component.
-With the service, the user is also able to send analysis queries on-demand.
-For example, you can run the service, ingest the entire graph, and then run multiple
-queries or leave the machine running for other users.

-From a coding point of view, the approach is similar to using `RaphtoryGraph`; you only have to specify the spout and builder classes required to read and parse the data.
+For these reasons, you can run your components via {scaladoc}`com.raphtory.RaphtoryService` instead.
+From a coding point of view, the approach is similar to using the {scaladoc}`com.raphtory.Raphtory` object; you only have to specify the spout and builder classes required to read and parse the data.
 For instance, the code below will create and run the LOTR example as a distributed service.

 ```scala
 import com.raphtory.api.input.Spout